deepsense-ai/seahorse/docs/operations/write_transformer.md

       <td>
         <code><a href="../parameter_types.html#string">String</a></code>
       </td>
-      <td>The path where the output file will be saved.
+      <td>The path where the output directory will be saved.
       </td>
     </tr>
   </tbody>